cardano-foundation/CIPs/CIP-0001/README.md

 ##### Versioning

-CIPs must indicate how the defined Specification is versioned.  **Note** this does not apply to the CIP text, for which annotated change logs are automatically generated and available through the GitHub UI as a history of CIP files and directories.
+CIPs must indicate how the defined Specification is versioned.  **Note** this does not apply to the CIP text, for which annotated change logs are automatically generated and [available through the GitHub UI](https://docs.github.com/en/pull-requests/committing-changes-to-your-project/viewing-and-comparing-commits/differences-between-commit-views) as a history of CIP files and directories.

 Authors are free to describe any approach to versioning that allows versioned alterations to be added without author oversight.
 Stipulating that the proposal must be superseded by another is also considered to be valid versioning.

-Since this is a functional definition it would typically be in one or more subsections of the Specification, but may also be placed in an optional Versioning section.
+A single Versioning scheme can be placed either as a subsection of the Specification section or in an optional Versioning top-level section near the end.
+If the Specification contains multiple specification subsections, each of these can have a Versioning subsection within it.

 ##### Licensing